*All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-Energumene’s success in last year’s renewal ensured Willie Mullins got his hands on the Champion Chase for the first time in his training career – but the Irish-trained horse has fallen behind Edwardstone in our antepost betting after a disappointing third in the rescheduled Clarence House won by Editeur Du Gite.
+Energumene‘s success in last year’s renewal ensured Willie Mullins got his hands on the Champion Chase for the first time in his training career – and the Irish-trained horse has regained his position at the head of Paddy’s early betting despite flopping in the rescheduled Clarence House at Cheltenham last month, which was won by Editeur Du Gite.

-Edwardstone, last season’s Arkle hero, already has a Grade 1 in open company on his CV after a stirring display in December’s Tingle Creek.
+Edwardstone, last season’s Arkle hero, is vying for favouritism in the market and already has a Grade 1 in open company on his CV after a stirring display in December’s Tingle Creek.

 Another bold front-running display ensured Flooring Porter became the first horse since the legendary Big Buck’s in 2012 to win the race two years in a row.

-Gavin Cromwell’s charge has delivered two sub-par performances this term, however, and is only 50/50 to appear at the Cheltenham Festival after a training setback which has allowed Teahupoo to climb to the top of the early market after comprehensive victories in the Hatton’s Grace and Galmoy.
+Gavin Cromwell’s charge has delivered two sub-par performances this term, however, and is only 50/50 to appear at the Cheltenham Festival after a training setback which has allowed Teahupoo to climb towards the head of the early betting after comprehensive victories in the Hatton’s Grace and Galmoy.

 A Plus Tard displayed a devastating turn of foot in the closing stages to win the 2022 Cheltenham Gold Cup by 15l from last year’s winner and stablemate Minella Indo, but a disappointing start to this season has Henry de Bromhead’s gelding tumbling down the market.

-Willie Mullins’ Galopin Des Champs is the antepost favourite after a superb seasonal reappearance in the John Durkan added to his frighteningly good performances over fences in his novice chasing campaign.
-His next target is the Paddy Power Irish Gold Cup at the Dublin Racing February on the first weekend of February.
+Willie Mullins’ Galopin Des Champs is the non-runner money back favourite after a superb seasonal reappearance in the John Durkan added to his frighteningly good performances over fences in his novice chasing campaign.
+He followed up in fine style in the Paddy Power Irish Gold Cup at the Dublin Racing February to cement his position at the head of the market.